K1015/EPIX/pynq_z1_handoff/README.md

 python3 vivado/build.py --from-rtl --out /path/to/new/build --jobs 4
 ```

 Copy the generated BIT/HWH/plain Tcl and `config.json` from `overlay/` together into a copy of the demo folder.
 Keep its notebook, runner and problem file.
-Other Vivado/PYNQ versions are untested.
-Changing `problem.json` alone does not change the FPGA graph.
+To use a different graph, update the FPGA sources and rebuild the image.

 Preserve vendor notices and file-specific licenses.